ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
 In Swarm, nodes send various types of messages; chunk requests, chunk delivery, PSS… to name a few.
 Every message is priced differently to reflect the different load such messages have on the system.
 To ensure optimal usage and health of the network it is essential that these prices are quoted relative to the load they induce on the network.
-If this is not the case certain messages may be too cheap, resulting in unprofitability for service providers— while others may be too expensive, causing users to avoid the service.
+If this is not the case certain messages may be too cheap, resulting in unprofitability for service providers—while others may be too expensive, causing users to avoid the service.
 The Swarm network must be used by real nodes to get insights on how messages should be priced relative to each other.
 Hence, there is a need for an update process of the relative message price on a live network.
 This update process should be atomic: either all nodes upgrade or none.
-This us urrently not facilitated by the hardcoded values in the Swarm source code.
+This is currently not facilitated by the hardcoded values in the Swarm source code.
 Therefore, if prices change in the current implementation, nodes running different releases will account for messages differently.
 Eventually, this will result in disconnects due to balance differences between nodes.
 This SWIP proposes an on-chain price oracle to enable an atomic update process of message prices.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->